ckeditor/ckeditor4-react/README.md

 Copyright (c) 2003-2023, CKSource Holding sp. z o.o.
 All rights reserved.

+For full details about the license, please check the `LICENSE.md` file.

+### CKEditor 4 React Component 4.3.0 and below for CKEditor 4 Open Source

 Licensed under the terms of any of the following licenses at your
 choice: